Tansy Davies

-Tansy Davies (born 29 May 1973, Bristol) is an English composer of contemporary classical music.
+Tansy Davies (born 29 May 1973) is an English composer of contemporary classical music.
 She won the BBC Young Composers' Competition in 1996 and has written works for ensembles such as the London Symphony Orchestra, the BBC Symphony Orchestra and the BBC Scottish Symphony Orchestra.
 In 2023 she was awarded the Ivor Novello Award for Outstanding Works Collections at The Ivors Classical Award in recognition of her outstanding achievements in composition.
 In 2019, she was listed as one of the UK’s most influential people by the Evening Standard’s Progress 1000, alongside Simon Rattle and Dave.

 Early life

-Davies started out singing and playing guitar in a rock band.
+Davies was born in Bristol and began singing and playing guitar in a rock band.
 She developed an interest in composition in her teens and studied composition and French horn at the Colchester Institute, followed by further study with Simon Bainbridge at the Guildhall School of Music and Drama and with Simon Holt.
 Davies has been Composer-in-Residence at Royal Holloway, University of London, where she gained a PhD, and currently teaches at the Royal Academy of Music in London.
 She also worked for three years as a freelance horn player and was a member of the Moon Velvet Collective.